nicsure/TDH3Flash/README.md

 Run without parameters to get a list of available serial ports.
-Command usage is displayed int he console
+Command usage is displayed in the console